 We winsorize TRACE-reported yields at the first and ninety-ninth percentile.
 Since we are also interested in examining the movement in the spread of the reported yield over the implied effective fund rate, we calculate the implied EFFR yield to maturity for every cusip, using the daily prices of Fed Fund Futures from Bloomberg.
 We split the corporate bond dataset into different subsamples based on credit ratings.
 Highly rated corporate bonds are those rated AA- (Aa3 on the Moody's scale) or higher.
 A-rated include those rated A- (A3 on the Moody's scale) or higher.
-For Agency debt, we include all ratings, which for our sample period comprises AA+, Aaa and Not Rated.
-The summary statistics are reported in
+A-rated include all ratings, which for our sample period comprises AA+, Aaa and Not Rated.
+The summary statistics are reported in Table 2.
+In May, prior to the deadline, the compression of spreads of highly rated corporate bonds relative to agency is most apparent.